VA Loan Network logo

 One of the unique features of VA loans is their assumability.
 This means that if you sell your home, an eligible buyer can take over your VA loan under the same favorable terms, including the interest rate.
 This feature can make your property more appealing to potential buyers, especially in a high-interest-rate market.
 Additionally, if the buyer assumes your loan, your entitlement can be restored, allowing you to use it for another home purchase.
 This advantage highlights the versatility and value of VA loans for both buyers and sellers.

-• Helps buyers preserve savings for other costs like moving expenses or home improvements.
+• Preserves savings for moving costs or home improvements.

 Loan TypeDown PaymentPMI Requirement